 - about 1 tablespoon honey

-- Heat mug of milk in the microwave until piping hot.
+- Heat mug of milk in the microwave or on the stove until piping hot.

 - Whisk in honey.

 - Drink as soon as it is cool enough to not burn your tongue.